-Charity laws differ based on where your charity is located and what activities you are planning.
+Charity laws and fundraising regulations differ based on where your charity is located and what activities you are planning.
 For example, if you want to go door-to-door in England and Wales to raise money for your charity, you must obtain a public collections certificate and notify the area’s local authority.
 More information on laws and guidance for specific fundraising activities can be found at: www.institute-of-fundraising.org.uk/home.

 - Keep money raised for an appeal separate from the general funds of the charity.